rnc/grab-dependency-populator/README.md

 by setting `grab.extension.disable` to true.

-## Future:
+## Future

-* Handle GrabResolvers as well and add the repositories to the Maven project.
+* Handle GrabResolvers as well and add the repositories to the Maven project
+* Configurable error if multiple Grab's have differing versions (but same group:artifact)